-In addition, people with arthritis may also lose the ability to straighten their knee, according to Heckmann.
-“If this occurs, you should seek an evaluation with an orthopaedic surgeon, as this loss of motion may be permanent, even after the knee has been replaced,” he adds.
+In addition, people with arthritis may also lose the ability to straighten their knee, according to Dr. Heckmann.
+“If this occurs, you should seek an evaluation with an orthopedic surgeon, as this loss of motion may be permanent, even after the knee has been replaced,” he adds.

-7. You’re OK with avoiding certain activities afterward
+7. You’re okay with avoiding certain activities afterward.

 Patients should know what to expect after knee replacement surgery and understand that regular high-impact activities may not be advisable.

 “Total knee replacement is quite successful in enabling patients to return to an active lifestyle — patients can perform all types of recreational activities, including hiking, bicycling, skiing, surfing, tennis and golf,” Dr. Lieberman says.
 “In general, we do not limit activities but suggest that patients avoid impact activities on a consistent basis to reduce wear of the prosthesis.”